cebe/yii2-openapi/README.md

 ### `x-db-type`

 Explicitly specify the database type for a column.
-(MUST contains only db type! (json, jsonb, uuid, varchar etc)) If x-db-type sets as false, property will be processed as virtual;
+(MUST contains only real DB type! (`json`, `jsonb`, `uuid`, `varchar` etc.)).
+If x-db-type sets as `false`, property will be processed as virtual;
-It will be added in model as public property, but skipped for migrations generation
+It will be added in model as public property, but skipped for migrations generation.

+Example values of `x-db-type` are:

+ - `false` (boolean false)
+ - as string and its value can be like:
+     - text
+     - text[]
+     - INTEGER PRIMARY KEY AUTO_INCREMENT
+     - decimal(12,4)
+     - decimal(12)
+     - decimal
+     - json
+     - varchar
+     - VARCHAR

+Such values are not allowed:
+   - `int null default null after low_price` (null and default will be handled by `nullable` and `default` keys respectively)

 ### `x-indexes`
 Specify table indexes